A secure browser that protects your privacy is absolutely essential for staying safe online and keeping your data secure from third parties.

 - Browser #1 will only be used for accessing your online accounts that require a password.

-- Browser #2 will only be used for web browsing, with strict privacy configurations (private mode) and no cookies or history being stored on the browser.
+- Browser #2 will only be used for web browsing, with various privacy configurations (private mode) and no cookies or history being stored on the browser.

-You can also utilize different browsers, configured exactly the way you want, for other purposes online, depending on your needs and threat model.
-The key is to keep the compartmentalization very strict and not break the rules/uses for each browser.
+You can also utilize different browsers, configured exactly the way you want, for various use cases purposes, depending on your needs and threat model.
+The key is to keep the compartmentalization strict and not break the rules/uses for each browser.

-Password managers – It should also be noted that storing your passwords in the browser may be risky depending on the browser you are using.
+Password managers – It should also be noted that storing your passwords in the browser may be risky depending on the browser you are using, especially since browsers typically store this in cleartext.
 A better alternative would be to utilize a secure password manager, such as KeePass or LessPass.